How to Do an Elimination Diet and Why Everyone Should Try One

 Why everyone should do an elimination diet at least once

-You will identify foods that cause inflammation in your body
+Identify foods that cause inflammation

-Between stress, pollutants, chemicals in our food and water, and other environmental stressors, modern society deals with a lot of inflammation.
+Between stress, pollutants, chemicals in our food and water and other environmental stressors, modern society deals with a lot of inflammation.

 Your inflammatory response is an important part of your immune system, and you need it to rally when necessary.
-You also need it to turn off when its work is done.

-When it stays engaged long-term, you have chronic inflammation.
-Over time it can chip away at healthy cells and tissues until things have gone too far, and you end up with real damage and disease.
+You also need it to turn off when the work is done.
+If your immune system stays engaged long-term, you have chronic inflammation.
+Over time, it can chip away at healthy cells and tissues until things have gone too far, and you end up with real damage.

 Or, you can take the shortcut

-- EverlyWell.
-EverlyWell involves pricking your finger and dotting a card with a few drops of blood to test IgG reactivity (a measure of an immune response) for 96 different foods.
-(Enter “bulletproof” at checkout for 15% off of your order.)
+- EverlyWell: EverlyWell involves pricking your finger and dotting a card with a few drops of blood to test IgG reactivity (a measure of an immune response) for 96 different foods.
+(Enter BULLETPROOF at checkout for 15% off of your order.)